TYPO3-Solr/ext-solr/Documentation/Configuration/Reference/TxSolrSearch.rst

 :Since: 1.3-dkd
 :Default: 0

-Set `plugin.tx_solr.lastSearches = 1` to display a list of the last searches.
+Set `plugin.tx_solr.search.lastSearches = 1` to display a list of the last searches.

 lastSearches.limit
 ~~~~~~~~~~~~~~~~~~